Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Introduction

 The main contributions of this work are summarized as follows:

-\begin{itemize} \item \textbf{Theoretical framework.} We introduce a mathematical framework, \ourmethod{}, which formulates multi-source transfer learning as a parameter estimation problem and grounds it in an asymptotic analysis of a Kullback–Leibler divergence–based generalization error measure.
-The analysis yields closed-form solutions for the optimal transfer quantity and the optimal transfer weight in the single-source case, and proposes a convex-optimization-based solution method for the multi-source case.
-In particular, it provides a theoretical proof and interpretation for the fact that using all source samples is always optimal under the derived conditions. \item \textbf{Practical algorithm.} We develop a practical weighting algorithm derived from the theory, which assigns sample-level source weights and can be directly applied to both multi-source transfer learning and multi-task learning.
-To cope with scarce target data and ensure robustness, the weights are updated dynamically during training.
-Specifically, the algorithms alternate between model optimization and source weight updates.
-At each stage, the model is trained using target data together with adaptively weighted source samples, while the source weights are updated based on the parameters of the current model state.
-This iterative procedure jointly refines the target model and the transfer strategy, and naturally extends to both learning scenarios. \item \textbf{Experimental validation.} We perform extensive experiments on the \texttt{DomainNet} and \texttt{Office-Home} benchmarks under both multi-source transfer learning and multi-task learning settings.
+\begin{itemize} \item \textbf{Theoretical framework.} We introduce \ourmethod{}, a mathematical framework based on asymptotic analysis, to jointly optimize transfer quantities and source weights in multi-source transfer learning.
+Under joint optimization, we prove that using all available source samples is always optimal.
+In addition, we characterize the optimal transfer weights for each source via an optimization formulation that explicitly accounts for the transfer quantities. \item \textbf{Practical algorithm.} Based on our theory, we develop practical algorithms derived from the framework for both multi-source transfer learning and multi-task learning.
+Specifically, to cope with scarce target data and ensure robustness, the algorithms alternate between model optimization and source weight updates. \item \textbf{Experimental validation.} We perform extensive experiments on the \texttt{DomainNet} and \texttt{Office-Home} benchmarks under both multi-source transfer learning and multi-task learning settings.
 In the 10-shot multi-source transfer scenario, \ourmethod{} consistently outperforms strong baselines, achieving average accuracy improvements of 1.3\% on DomainNet and 1.4\% on Office-Home.
 Moreover, in the multi-task learning setting, \ourmethod{} surpasses state-of-the-art task-weighting methods by 0.7\% on \texttt{DomainNet} and 0.4\% on \texttt{Office-Home} in terms of overall average performance.
 In addition, we conduct comprehensive ablation and robustness studies, including analyses under varying target-shot regimes, weight visualization, and computational efficiency evaluations, to further validate the theoretical insights and practical robustness of \ourmethod{}.

 \end{itemize}